-Using medication long-term – ED medicines can be safe to take in the long-term.
-There is currently conflicting opinions on whether ED medicines can stop working over time but this does not seem to be a problem for most people ED medicines do not stop working if you take them long-term.
+Medication – ED medication can be safe to take in the long term.
+There are currently differing opinions on whether ED medicines stop working over time but this does not seem to be a problem for most people.

-There is no guaranteed, permanent way to ‘cure’ ED – partly because, age is a factor that affects ED – the older you are, the more likely you are to get ED symptoms.
-This might mean that even if you have successfully kept your erectile dysfunction under control in the past, you may get ED symptoms again as you get older.
+There’s no guaranteed, permanent way to ‘cure’ ED.
+This is partly because as you age, you’re more likely to get ED symptoms.
+This might mean that even if you’ve successfully kept your erectile dysfunction under control in the past, you may get ED symptoms again as you get older.
 Also, there are lots of factors that cause ED.
 So, one factor that doesn’t affect you right now might do so in the future.

 Can I train my erection to work better?

-- Pelvic floor exercises – these train the muscles that help support the reproductive organs.
-Regularly exercising these muscles can improve blood flow to the genitals, which improves erections
+- Pelvic floor exercises train the muscles that help support the penis.
+Regularly training these muscles can improve blood flow, which improves erections